-Treating acne on Asian skin presents special challenges that are often overlooked by the manufacturers of the most popular acne care products.
+Treating acne on Asian skin presents special challenges1 that are often overlooked by the manufacturers of the most popular acne care products.
 The products that work on other skin types can be harmful for Asian skin.
-Here are ten useful tips for treating acne on Asian skin.
+Below are ten useful tips for treating acne on Asian skin.

 1. People of Asian heritage can be especially sensitive to detergent cleansers.